RHEED Overview

 Problem Statement

-crystal is created, due to the long processing times involved.
+cycle times, due to the long processing times involved.
+This limits the control possible over the

-help illuminate the physics behind such processes.
+illuminate the physics behind such processes.
+They are also expensive due to proprietary

 Current Work